Panos90/macron/ARCHITECTURE.md

 ---

-*This architecture document represents the complete technical implementation of the ModaMesh simulation system.
+*This architecture document represents the complete technical implementation of the ModaMesh™ simulation system.
 All assumptions and methodologies have been designed to balance realism with computational tractability while maintaining decision-relevant accuracy.*